-Students will complete three self-assessments administered through email.
+Students will complete three selfassessments.
 These assessments include:

-- Pre-Field Work Self-Assessment

-- Post-Field Work Self-Assessment

-- Exit Self-Assessment (complete prior to graduation)
+- Pre-Field Experience Self-Assessment - Post-Field Experience Self and Agency Assessment - Exit Self-Assessment (Complete prior to graduation)

-At the end of the program of study, students will have the opportunity to complete the exit self-assessment of the eight learning outcomes.
+At the end of the program of study, students will have the opportunity to complete the exit self-assessment of the six learning outcomes.
 This will show the competencies attained and will allow students to note significant improvements that have been achieved.
 The exit self-assessment will allow students to reflect on experiences in the field and in the classroom.
-All students in the MPH program must complete each of the MPH learning outcomes selfassessments when they are distributed by the MPH office.
+All students in the MPH program must complete each of the MPH learning outcomes self-assessments.

-Students should be prepared to successfully defend their assessment of learning outcomes by connecting field experience learning outcomes to the relevant ones from the program's eight learning outcomes.
+Students should be prepared to successfully defend their assessment of learning outcomes by connecting field experience learning outcomes to the relevant ones from the program's six learning outcomes.